The Frogs (club): Influence

-Several years into the establishment of The Frogs, they became known for their big event “The Frolic of the Frogs” or “The Frogs Frolic” every August at the Manhattan Casino (New York City) at 155th Street and Eighth Avenue.
+Several years into the establishment of The Frogs, they became known for their big event “The Frolic of the Frogs” or “The Frogs Frolic” every August at the Manhattan Casino at 155th Street and Eighth Avenue.
 For 50 cents, people enjoyed a combination ball, party and vaudeville show where favors were given to the ladies and door prizes went to the three people wearing the most unusual costumes symbolic of the frogs.
 With great success in the early years of the event, “The Frolic of the Frogs” was able to tour their event in cities such as Philadelphia, Richmond, Baltimore and Washington D.C.
 Popularity in the frolic was found among both Blacks and whites.

 In addition to “The Frolic of the Frogs,” The Frogs were known for their charity work, donating to several charitable organizations.
 They were also highly regarded and admired in Harlem, as well as other areas of the country.
 The organization’s intention was to also establish an archival collection of theatrical material.

 In the later years of The Frogs, a clubhouse for the organization was established in Harlem at 111 West 32nd Street.
 With a strong and variable professional reputation, the organization expanded its member base beyond the walls of actors and performers, bringing in members from professional and business backgrounds, continuing to prosper in the success of establishing a highly regarded organization for colored men.

 In 1910, Bert Williams stepped up as the second president of The Frogs, with the anticipation of Walker’s passing in 1911.
 With the success of the organization in its early years, the organization continued to flourish well into the 1920s.